 - When you consent to provide your personal information, we may collect special categories of personal information in connection with registration for and access to our events or affinity groups.

-In the course of providing you legal advice, representation, or services, you may provide us personal information about someone else, such as your employees, directors, or business contacts.
-It is your responsibility to ensure that you have a legal basis to process such information and transfer it to us and that we may then process and disclose such personal information as described in the Privacy Notice and as part of the legal advice, representation or services we provide you.
+In the course of providing you legal advice, representation, or services, you may provide us personal information about others, such as your employees, directors, or business contacts.
+It is your responsibility to ensure that you have a legal basis to process such information and transfer it to us.
+Once it is transferred to us, we may then process and disclose such personal information as described in this Privacy Notice.

 How We Use Your Personal Information

-We may use personal information supplied by you to:
+We may use personal information we collect about and from you to:

 - Provide you legal advice, representation, or services;